mellen-code/mvc-auth-quotations/README.md

 # The 'Best of' Quotations App

-A 'Best of' Quotations List App, built using the MVC Architecture, also implemented "authorization" so users can sign up, customize & personalize the app
+A 'Best of' Quotations List App, built using the MVC Architecture, also implemented "authorization" so users can sign up, customize & add, upvote and delete quotations of their choosing.

 ---